 Two MDs with years of experience in the field professionally narrate it.
 It covers lots of MCAT-related facts, formulas, equations, and theories.

-To fully remember what you’ve learned you need to go through the same type of information around five times.
+To fully remember what you’ve learned, you need to go through the same type of information around five times.
 It’s super easy to do with an audiobook because you can always keep it playing in the background and learn new things subconsciously.

 8. MCAT Secrets – Study Guide

-This inexpensive book can prove to be very valuable for your MCAT prep efforts.
+This inexpensive book can prove very valuable for your MCAT prep efforts.
 It’s updated every year, (so make sure you get the latest edition), and it contains 563 pages of advanced strategies for passing the test.